 Try not to overreact if your child does mention anything upsetting that happens online.
 Instead talk it through with them, explore how you can help, and how you and your child could stop it happening again.

-Keep up an ongoing conversation about internet safety and think about drawing up a family agreement that sets out clear expectations for safe and smart internet use, see www.childnet.com/parents-and-carers/have-a-conversation.
+Keep up an ongoing conversation about internet safety and think about drawing up a family agreement that sets out clear expectations for safe and smart internet use.
+See Childnet's Have a Conversation webpage for more information.

 Explain how everything your child puts online about themselves builds up their online reputation – and that this can be good or bad depending on the content.